Dvortsova/Fproject/README.md

 # Fproject
-Getting and cleaning data final rpoject
+## "Getting and cleaning data" final project

 Here you can find the R code to perform the analisys.
 And Code book with the description of variables.